Saturday 31st Jan 2015

 Try as they might though Town could find no way through a back line that was being well marshalled by Sam Johnson.

-There was still time for another Town corner that caused havoc in the home teams defence but with bodies flying into to tackles the ball dribbled the wrong side of the post.
+There was still time for another Town corner that caused havoc in the home teams defence but with bodies flying into to tackles the ball dribbled past the post with Clarke beaten .